prasquin/AirPi/docs/usage.md

 (one or more errors) and will remain lit until the sampling is stopped.

 **Misc** controls a number of other settings.
-*printErrors* specifies whether or not error messages should be printed to screen.
++ *printErrors* specifies whether or not error messages should be printed to screen.
 If enabled, you may find that error messages are printed in amongst screen output from your enabled output plugins.
-*bootstart* specifies whether the AirPi should start automatically sampling as soon as it boots up.
++ *bootstart* specifies whether the AirPi should start automatically sampling as soon as it boots up.
 See the 'boot' folder for more information.
-*operator* specifies the name of the operator who is running the AirPi sampling.
++ *operator* specifies the name of the operator who is running the AirPi sampling.
 This information is included in output if metadata is requested.
-*help* determines whether extra text should be printed during sampling to provide further helpful information about the run.
++ *help* determines whether extra text should be printed during sampling to provide further helpful information about the run.

 **Debug** is only likely to be useful if you experience any problems with the software, or do your own development of it.
-*debug* specifies whether 'debug mode' should be active; if so, many diagnostic messages will be printed to screen during a run.
++ *debug* specifies whether 'debug mode' should be active; if so, many diagnostic messages will be printed to screen during a run.
-*waittostart* specifies whether sampling will be delayed until the 'start' of a minute, *i.e.* zero seconds.
++ *waittostart* specifies whether sampling will be delayed until the 'start' of a minute, *i.e.* zero seconds.
 It can be useful to turn this off to save time when debugging.

-## Sensors
+## Defining Custom Sensors
 Sensors are defined in the sensors.cfg file, which can be found in the cfg directory.
 Values do not need any quote marks around them.
 Strings may include spaces (except for *sensorName* and *measurement*).
 There is equivalence between